DataDog/integrations-core/php_fpm/README.md

 ## Setup
 ### Installation

-The PHP-FPM check is packaged with the Agent, so simply [install the Agent][1] on any servers that use PHP-FPM.
+The PHP-FPM check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers that use PHP-FPM.

 ### Configuration